13 Amazing Experiences in Yogyakarta Worth the Money

 Pretty rural Yogyakarta!

 This one is my favorite budget activity around Yogyakarta.
-Simply rent a bicycle – you can probably do that in your hostel.
-Alternatively, look for motorcycle rentals around Lempuyangan and Malioboro – some also rent out bicycles.
+You can rent a bicycle at most hostels or some motorcycle rentals around Lempuyangan and Malioboro.

 Then pick a direction.
-Seriously, Yogyakarta is quite small and once you leave the bounds of the city (no more than 5-6 km in any direction from Malioboro) it becomes very rural very quickly.
+Yogyakarta is quite small and once you leave the city bounds (no more than 5-6 km in any direction from Malioboro) it becomes very rural, very quickly.

 My favorite places to cycle through small villages are: